December 1, 2017

-An Illuminated Three, gilded vermillion, glows in the living room bookshelf.
-Before I reach I wonder which book it will be?
-The first to make me cry?
+An illuminated Three, gilded vermilion, glows in the living room bookshelf.
+Before I reach, I wonder which book it will be: The first to make me cry?
 The one I read again and again?
 Hemingway?
 Steinbeck?
 Shakespeare?
-A wicked little smile and one eyebrow up; the one worth the most on eBay?
-With a foul sulphur belch the Illuminated Three disappears.
+A wicked little smile and one eyebrow up — the one worth the most on eBay?
+With a foul sulfur belch the illuminated Three disappears.

 No Four.
 Did I break the spell?
 I move my hands over my home.
 I sense warm, cold, very cold, warmer.
 The sensation leads me to the front porch.
 Hot!
 Hot!
 Something shiny caught between the boards.
 I nudge and cajole it to the edge.
 My father’s lucky Indian Head coin.
 I’m the one who lost it, but accused my best friend of stealing it.
 My brother said that’s why she moved away.

 Dark, lumpy, and a bit moldy.
 Number Five is on the kitchen counter.
 Fruitcake.
 Penance?
 I chew and swallow, a hint of bourbon.

 Six is Dad’s workbench.
 With a static sputter, his old AM radio plays carols: little drummer boys wait for Santa’s reindeer.

 Sevens are everywhere.
 I try a two-handed swirl.
 Holiday lotto tickets flutter onto this desk.
 I can hear Grandma saying, “Gambling’s the devil’s work.”
 I scratch, but do not win.

 Eight is Mom’s KitchenAid.
 I wish for… a battered 3×5 card.